Graphics and Compute: Volume 5 Ray-Tracing (Hardback)

 This is now my go-to reference for best practices.
 The code samples alone are worth the price.

-Indigo Griffin
+Indigo Davis

-Indigo Griffin
+Indigo Davis

 4/5